ric2b/Vivaldi-browser/chromium/docs/security/sheriff.md

 * **Restrict-View-SecurityTeam**
 * **Type-Bug-Security**
-* **If the reporter wants to remain anonymous or if the bug description or comments contain PII**, add **Restrict-View-SecurityEmbargo**.
+* If you want to prevent the bug from becoming unrestricted after it has been closed, add **Restrict-View-SecurityEmbargo**.
+This should be done if the reporter wishes to remain anonymous, if the description or comments contain PII, or if the bug contains malware samples.
 * **Security_Severity** - your responsibility as Sheriff.
 * **FoundIn** - your responsibility as Sheriff.
-* **reward_to** - if the bug was filed internally on behalf of somebody external.
+* **reward_to** - if the bug was filed internally on behalf of somebody external (for instance, a @chromium.org email reporting "I'm filing this on behalf of" and the like).
 This is also very important; please check.

 You can expect Sheriffbot to fill in lots of other labels; for example, the `M-` label to indicate the target milestone.
 It's best to allow